sf-pear/data-engineering/workshops/dlt/notes.md

 # Notes from vid
 - csv is only a container for the data, it does not contain metadata - so adding this can be part of the pipeline
 - main concern - not run out of RAM
-  - if you are running several things in one mahcine, and your pipeline makes the machine to run out of the RAM, teh whole machine will crash, not just the pipeline
+  - if you are running several things in one mahcine, and your pipeline makes the machine to run out of the RAM, the whole machine will crash, not just the pipeline

 #TOOTIREDFORTHIS